Kralja Tomislava 7

 Visit Lokrum Island

-Just a 15-minute ferry ride from the Old Town port, Lokrum Island feels like a completely different world.
+Lokrum Island is one of the easiest escapes from Dubrovnik Old Town.
+It’s just a short ferry ride from the old port, but it feels like a completely different world.

-There are no cars and no hotels — just pine forests, rocky swimming spots, and peacocks wandering around as if they own the place (which, honestly, they do).
+There are no cars and no hotels — just pine forests, rocky swimming spots, walking paths, old ruins and peacocks wandering around as if they own the place (which, honestly, they do).

 Many locals come here for a quick swim or a relaxed afternoon under the trees when the city gets busy.
-If you want a break from the crowds (or the heat) without leaving Dubrovnik entirely, Lokrum is one of the easiest escapes.
+If you want a break from the crowds (or the heat) without leaving Dubrovnik entirely, Lokrum is one of the best choices.

 Ride the Cable Car to Mount Srđ

-If there’s one place that truly captures the scale of Dubrovnik’s beauty, it’s Mount Srđ.
+If there’s one viewpoint that truly captures the scale of Dubrovnik’s beauty, it’s Mount Srđ.

 From the top you can see: